io-aero/io-avstats/docs/data_analyis_io_ntsb_2002_2021.md

 Progress update 2023-01-15 12:58:59.417222 : ===============================================================================.
 ```

+### 2.1 Data Migration Verification

-According to the log file, 30'241 rows were loaded into the database table which exactly matches the MS Excel file where the data is stored in Excel rows 4 to 30'244.
+According to the log file, 30'241 rows were loaded into the database table which exactly matches the MS Excel file where the data is stored in Excel rows 4 to 30'244.Summing the columns `Fatal Injuries` (I) and `Serious Injuries` (J) gives 10,245 and 5,700 respectively.

-## 3.Data Characteristic of Worksheet no. 29

-The number of data rows in Worksheet 29 in the MS Excel file is 30,241 (row #4 to row #30,244 inclusive), and summing the columns `Fatal Injuries` (I) and `Serious Injuries` (J) gives 10,245 and 5,700 respectively.
 These numbers can be confirmed with the following query in the database table `io_ntsb_2002_2021`:

 ```sql92